-To deter unauthorized use of your computer, you can use the Setup Utility program to set a password.
-When you turn on your computer you are prompted to type the password to unlock the keyboard for normal use.
+To deter unauthorized use of your computer, you can use the Setup Utility program to set passwords.
+See "Using passwords" on page 47.

-What to do next:
+What to do next

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Closing the cover and connecting the cables" on page 39.
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 37.